10 Pregnancy Dos and Don’ts for a Healthy Journey

 5. Travelling Needs to Be Accompanied By More Precautions

 When pregnant, you can no longer opt for the jump-and-run technique of an impromptu trip planned by your friends.
-Whether travelling for a short distance or taking a world tour. there are tons of factors to be accounted for even before you begin travelling.
+Whether travelling for a short distance or taking a world tour.
+There are tons of factors to be accounted for even before you begin travelling.
 Make sure you have all the necessary medicines and gear to support yourself through the journey.
-The travelling vehicle should have adjustments for your body and you need to visit the loo repetitively.
+The travelling vehicle should have adjustments for your body, and you need to visit the loo repeatedly.
 Choose a mode of transportation that is smooth and safe.

 6. Research the Medical History of Your Own Family